 Today’s historical context of multiple and interrelated challenges underpins a widespread concern, curiosity, interest about the future.
 The complexity of the socio-economic system and its interaction with the environment is characterized by the difficulty to make accurate predictions on their evolution, which can result in abrupt changes, unprecedented crises and geo-political shocks.

-The Pilot School aims at testing a new approach to “Science in Diplomacy”, where fundamentals of hard sciences and humanities will be analyzed in order
+Fundamentals of hard sciences and humanities will be offered in order

-Participants will be asked to co-design and evaluate a training portfolio for diplomats and personnel involved in decision processes.
-The ultimate goal is at increasing the capacity building of a next generation of diplomats and personnel involved in decision processes: it will not provide solutions but will enable to ask the appropriate questions for option assessments.
+The ultimate goal is at increasing the capacity building of a next generation of diplomats and personnel involved in decision processes.

 Schools will not provide solutions, but will enable to set the problems and ask the appropriate questions.
 Destinations and routes can change: we aim at Sailing with Science.